Symmetric multifield oscillons: Introduction

 Our current understanding of fundamental physics suggests that multiple scalar fields are likely to be present at high energies.
 In spite of this, most of the work on oscillons has focused on single-field models, ignoring decay channels of oscillons to other fields and --more interesting-- the dynamics that can lead to oscillons comprised of multiple fields.
 Numerical simulations have uncovered two-field oscillons arising after hybrid inflation \cite{Gleiser:2011xj} and in an $SU(2)$ gauged Higgsed model \cite{Farhi:2005rz}, for which a semi-analytical construction of the observed oscillons was given in Ref.~\cite{Sfakianakis:2012bq}, along with a detailed study of their parameter dependent stability.
 The analysis of oscillons in an Abelian Higgs model can be found in Refs.~\cite{Achilleos:2013zpa, Diakonos:2014hra}.
 While a type of composite Q-balls have been found in Ref.~\cite{Copeland:2014qra} and further studied in Ref.~\cite{xie2021chargeswapping}, their comparison to composite oscillons is beyond the scope of the present work.
 Finally, oscillons were found in an $SU(2)\times U(1)$ model \cite{Graham:2006vy, Graham:2007ds}, inspired by the electroweak sector of the Standard Model.
 In the case of the SU(2) Higgsed oscillon, a particular mass ratio between the Higgs and W fields was required for the oscillon to be stable.
 In particular, oscillons where the Higgs mass was almost twice the W mass were found to be stable over very long time-scales.
 This observation (which was examined in detail in Ref.~\cite{Sfakianakis:2012bq}) can be taken to imply that rather special conditions need to exist for multi-field oscillons to arise.

 The current work aims to provide a detailed look into the conditions for the existence and stability of multi-component oscillons, albeit in a simplified model.
 We organize our presentation as follows.
 In Section \ref{sec:Model} we describe the two-field model that we consider.
-In Section \ref{sec:expansion} we use the small-amplitude two-timing analysis to construct solutions for composite oscillons, comprised of the two fields oscillating in unison.
-Section \ref{sec:stability} contains the stability analysis of oscillons against long-wavelength perturbations, which is an extension of the Vakhitov-Kolokolov criterion in the case of two interacting fields with identical potential structure.
-In section \ref{sec:lifetime} we find qualitative and quantitative estimates for the stable oscillons that were found in previous sections, following the methods developed in Refs.~\cite{Zhang_2020classdec, Ibe_2019, Mukaida_2017}.
-Finally, in section \ref{sec:Nfields} we generalize our analysis to a model containing an arbitrary number of interchangeable interacting fields.
+In Section \ref{sec:expansion} we use the small-amplitude two-timing analysis to construct solutions for composite oscillons, comprised of the two fields oscillating in a phase-locked configuration.
+Section \ref{sec:stability} contains the stability analysis of oscillons against long-wavelength perturbations, which is an extension of the Vakhitov-Kolokolov criterion in the case of two interacting fields with identical potential structure, going beyond the specific potential that we chose.
+In section \ref{sec:lifetime} we find qualitative and quantitative estimates for the lifetime of stable oscillons that were found in previous sections, following the methods developed in Refs.~\cite{Zhang_2020classdec, Ibe_2019, Mukaida_2017}.
+In section \ref{sec:Nfields} we generalize our analysis to a model containing an arbitrary number of interchangeable interacting fields.
+Finally, Section~\ref{sec:emergence} explores the emergence of multi-field oscillons from a variety of initial conditions.
 We provide our conclusions and outlook on future work in Section \ref{sec:Summary}.